MC-LARC/MC-LARC.github.io/md_files/caa06a1f.md

     <h2>MC-LARC options</h2>

     <ul>
-        <li>To make the output, you have to...crop the grid into small pieces and randomly rearrange.
-The outcome must result in a mosaic.</li>
+        <li>To make the output, you have to... triple the entire grid, then fill in the solid color to exactly match the square pattern.
+Finally result should be entirely square patterned.</li>
         <p></p>

-        <li>To make the output, you have to...invert the colors of the grid and leave it empty.
-Concluding task involves the grid remaining untouched.</li>
+        <li>To make the output, you have to...duplicate the entire grid, then fill in the solid color to exactly match dot pattern.
+Finally result should be entirely dot patterned.</li>
         <p></p>

         <li>To make the output, you have to...duplicate the entire grid, then fill in the solid color to exactly match the checker pattern.
 Finally result should be entirely checker patterned.</li>
         <p></p>

-        <li>To make the output, you have to...paint patches of different colors on the grid.
-By the end, the product should represent a field of flowers.</li>
+        <li>To make the output, you have to... duplicate the entire grid, then fill in the solid color to exactly match the stripe pattern.
+Finally result should be entirely stripe patterned.</li>
         <p></p>

-        <li>To make the output, you have to...delete the entire grid, then sketch a freehand drawing.
-Final image should be abstract art.</li>
+        <li>To make the output, you have to... duplicate the entire grid, then remove the solid color to exactly match the checker pattern.
+Finally result should be entirely checker patterned.</li>
     </ul>
 </div>